 While reflecting the history through books and different sources, one art movement, or should I call the finest time, which was so inspiring and had impressive colour strokes in them, was the Dutch Golden Age.
 You might have heard about the period when Vermeer, Rembrandt, and Judith Leyster dominated and excelled the Dutch art with their fine art techniques.
 As I always told you about societal and economic conditions of an area provide you with the reason behind the upsurge of the art movements.
-Here's what happened in the Dutch!
+Here’s what happened in the Dutch!
 During this period, the region was driven by new freedom from Spanish Catholic rule, and there was an extraordinary surge in economic and cultural prominence.
 The influx of trade boosted commerce, which increased the merchant and middle class in the market for the proliferation of art.
-And this art majorly narrated the burgeoning stories of Dutch life and identity.
+And this partly narrated the burgeoning stories of Dutch life and identity.
 Hence, the time of the 17th century in Dutch was the Golden Age, which made numerous artists, who painted everyday scenes of ordinary life, expressed through a growing cadre of genre works and indicated the thriving creative period.
 Among them, one of the female painters whose flowers are so marvellous that you would love to take them with you, as they are even more beautiful than the real ones, is Maria van Oosterwijck.
 Today we are here to learn about her life and excellent compositions.

 Artist Abstract: Maria van Oosterwijck.